yingweiwo

 Mechanism of Action

 Background: In recent years, the incidence of carbapenem-resistant Enterobacteriaceae (CRE) infections has increased rapidly.
-Since the CRE strain is usually resistant to most of antimicrobial agents, patients with this infection are often accompanied by a high mortality.
-Therefore, it instigates a severe challenge the clinical management of infection.
-In this study, we study the in vitro and in vivo bactericidal activity of ceftazidime-avibactam administrated either alone or in combination with aztreonam against KPC or NDM carbapenemase-producing Klebsiella pneumoniae, and explore a new clinical therapeutic regimen for infections induced by their resistant strains.
+Since CRE strains are often resistant to most antimicrobial agents, the mortality rate of patients with this infection is often high.
+This poses a serious challenge to clinical infection management.
+This study aimed to investigate the in vitro and in vivo bactericidal activity of ceftazidime-avibactam alone or in combination with aztreonam against KPC or NDM carbapenemase-producing Klebsiella pneumoniae, and to explore new clinical treatment options for infections caused by drug-resistant strains.
 [3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.